drbarzaga/React-Toolkit/README.md

 - **[Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)**: Launch a development local Server with live reload feature for static & dynamic pages.
 - **[Paste JSON as Code](https://marketplace.visualstudio.com/items?itemName=quicktype.quicktype)**: Copy JSON, paste as Go, TypeScript, C#, C++ and more.
 - **[Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss)**: Intelligent Tailwind CSS tooling for VS Code

+## Live Coding Tools

+> Explore these online coding platforms to create, share, and collaborate on React projects in real-time.
+These tools provide a fast and secure environment for web development, making it easy to test and deploy your applications.

+- **[CodeSandbox](https://codesandbox.io/)**: An online editor tailored for web applications, allowing you to create, share, and collaborate on React projects in real-time.
+- **[StackBlitz](https://stackblitz.com/)**: An online IDE for web development, providing a fast and secure environment to build and deploy React applications.
+- **[JSFiddle](https://jsfiddle.net/)**: An online code editor and playground for testing and sharing HTML, CSS, and JavaScript code snippets, including React.
+- **[CodePen](https://codepen.io/)**: A social development environment for front-end designers and developers, offering a platform to build and share React projects.
+- **[Repl.it](https://replit.com/)**: An online coding platform that supports multiple programming languages, including JavaScript and React, for collaborative coding and learning.

+## Learning

+### Popular Platforms

+- **[freeCodeCamp](https://www.freecodecamp.org/)**: An interactive learning platform offering a comprehensive curriculum on web development, including React.
+- **[Codecademy](https://www.codecademy.com/learn/react-101)**: Offers an interactive course on React, covering the basics to advanced concepts.
+- **[Scrimba](https://scrimba.com/learn/learnreact)**: Provides interactive coding screencasts to learn React and other web development technologies.
+- **[Frontend Masters](https://frontendmasters.com/)**: Offers in-depth courses on React and other frontend technologies taught by industry experts.
+- **[Egghead.io](https://egghead.io/)**: Short, concise video tutorials on React and other modern web development tools.

+### GitHub Repositories

+- **[React](https://github.com/facebook/react)**: The official repository for React, maintained by Facebook.

+### YouTube Channels

+- **[Traversy Media](https://www.youtube.com/user/TechGuyWeb)**: Offers tutorials on React and other web development technologies.
+- **[Academind](https://www.youtube.com/c/Academind)**: Provides comprehensive tutorials on React, including hooks, state management, and more.
+- **[The Net Ninja](https://www.youtube.com/c/TheNetNinja)**: Features a wide range of tutorials on React and other web development topics.
+- **[Programming with Mosh](https://www.youtube.com/c/programmingwithmosh)**: Offers in-depth tutorials on React and other programming languages and frameworks.
+- **[freeCodeCamp.org](https://www.youtube.com/c/Freecodecamp)**: Provides full-length courses and tutorials on React and other web development technologies.

 ## Contributing